Scally-H/RedReactor/RR_MQTT/README.md

 <H2>Configure to run at Boot time</h2>

-You can use systemd to automate running RR_MQTT as a service, so it can set to run completely unattended.
+You can use systemd to automate running RR_MQTT as a service, so it can be set to run completely unattended.
 To instal the service, please use the following commands:

 ```